Music Videos: Crafting Effective Brand Stories with Sound and Vision

 1. How do music videos help brands connect with audiences?

 Music videos create emotional connections, making brands feel more relatable and authentic.
-They allow companies to engage with audiences through video marketing, visuals, and cultural significance.
+They allow companies to engage with audiences through storytelling, visuals, and cultural relevance.

 2. What are some of the most iconic brand collaborations in music videos?